2018-19 Assigned Topics

 “Black and White”

-- Photographer’s choice of subject matter as long as it is in B&W and adheres to our club policies regarding acceptable image
+- Photographer’s choice of subject matter as long as it is in B&W and adheres to our club policies regarding acceptable images

-- Any activity that reflects the nature of the season.
-It can be picnicking, hiking, playing games, boating, cycling, raking leaves, tobogganing, snow mobiles, skiing, etc.
+- Any activity that is associated with the seasons of the year.
+For example, this could include picnicking, hiking, playing games, boating, cycling, raking leaves, tobogganing, snowmobiling, skiing, etc.

 Creative Images are defined as follows: